Karemelshimi/Digital-Marketing-Analysis/README.md

  <h1 align="center"> Digital Marketing Analysis</h1>

 # **Busines Task**
-Analyze marketing campaigns data based on various digital marketing metrics KPI's to measure the effectiveness of the campaigns and define the best campaign based on the outcomes.
+Analyze marketing campaigns data based on various digital marketing metrics KPIs to measure the effectiveness of the campaigns and define the best campaign based on the outcomes.

 ## Data Summary
-I found the data on kaggle [here](https://www.kaggle.com/datasets/sinderpreet/analyze-the-marketing-spending) it has no author identified and its licenced as public domain. <br/>
+I found the data on Kaggle [here](https://www.kaggle.com/datasets/sinderpreet/analyze-the-marketing-spending) it has no author identified and it's licensed as public domain. <br/>
-The data contains historical data about various digital marketing campaigns to check the performance of each campaign and finding out whats working best. <br/>
+The data contains historical data about various digital marketing campaigns to check the performance of each campaign and find out what's working best. <br/>
 The date for the campaigns is between 1-28 of February, campaigns were running for 28 days.
 #### The data has 11 columns: <br/>
+- id: unique identifier for each entry<br/>
 - c_date: Date of the campaign <br/>
 - campaign_name: Name of the campaign <br/>
 - category: Category of the campaign (e.g., social, search, influencer, media) <br/>